J. Allen Hynek (1910-1986) Papers

-The Hynek Papers span the years 1953 to 1988 and fill four boxes.
+The Hynek Papers span the years 1953 to 1988 and fill a total of fourteen boxes.
 They provide a record of Hynek’s professional life but offer scant insight into his personal affairs.
 Missing are any personal correspondence or private papers that might shed some light on the person behind the media-created personality.

 The papers include biographical materials, clippings, reports relating to Hynek’s work on Project Stargazer, and some materials pertaining to Hynek’s UFO work and his work at Northwestern.

 Biographical material includes various curriculum vitas through the years; press kit bios; profiles; obituaries from The Chicago Tribune, The New York Times, The Los Angeles Times, Time, and Newsweek and a 1996 obituary for Mimi Hynek.
 Also included are a few pieces of promotional material and memorabilia, including a misspelled Trivial Pursuit card featuring Hynek as an answer, and some correspondence.

 Clippings from newspapers, magazines, and journals cover the early 1950s to 1988 and are arranged chronologically.
 Most of the clippings come from the 1970s.